 I think you know where this is going.

 Although pumpkin’s flavor profile is a little different than butternut squash’s, the two share many of the same characteristics.
-If you are a fan of butternut squash soup (especially this Butternut Squash Apple Soup), I’m betting you’ll love this vegan Pumpkin Curry Soup too.
+If you are a fan of butternut squash soup (especially this Butternut Squash Apple Soup), I’m betting you’ll love this vegan Pumpkin Curry Soup (and Pumpkin Curry) too!

 - Dutch oven: I own and love this one.
 This is another excellent, affordable option.
 I also love this brand.